 With shared living, through the Ohio Shared Living Option, an individual with developmental disabilities has a live-in caregiver, either in their home or the home of the caregiver.
 Respite programs are also available for the caregiver.

 An Intermediate Care Facility is for those individuals who need 24-hour nursing care.
-The Metzenbaum Center offers residential care in houses on campus but has limited openings so please plan early when possible.
+There is residential care in houses on the Metzenbaum Center campus but has limited openings so please plan early when possible.
+Click here to access DoDD's statewide ICF search tool.
+Click here to access DoDD's ICF Informational Booklet.

-The houses on the GCBDD’s campus were renovated in 2014 to better serve individuals.
-These units now have single-occupancy rooms with in-suite bathrooms and roll-in showers, as well as larger, more open social areas.
+The houses on the Metzenbaum Center campus were renovated in 2014 to better serve individuals.
+These units now have single-occupancy rooms with en-suite bathrooms and roll-in showers, as well as larger, more open social areas.
 One house features a centralized commercial kitchen where meals for all the residents are prepared.
-Under the operation of Jewish Family Services Association (JFSA), we work together to provide quality care as well as intensive medical support 24 hours a day, seven days a week, in order to meet the specialized needs of individuals with developmental disabilities.
+Under the operation of Jewish Family Services Association (JFSA), Geauga DD works together to provide quality care as well as intensive medical support 24 hours a day, seven days a week, in order to meet the specialized needs of individuals with developmental disabilities.
 Programs are implemented to develop skills that enable individuals to function with as much self-determination and independence as possible.